laravel/docs/artisan.md

         // ...
     }

-In addition, the `ask` method accepts an optional second argument which specifies a default value to be returned in case no user input is provided.
+The `ask` method also accepts an optional second argument which specifies the default value that should be returned if no user input is provided:

     $name = $this->ask('What is your name?', 'Taylor');